impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 For what it's worth, we don't *really* need to know the answer to this question.
 After all, we're not checking the length of the `completions` variable like we do with the `words` variable.
 I'm mostly just curious, and I find it helpful to know what data types I'm working with in my variables.

 To answer this, I need to know how to print a variable's type in the terminal.
-StackOverflow [has the answer](https://web.archive.org/web/20220714213343/https://unix.stackexchange.com/questions/269825/how-can-i-get-a-variables-datatype-in-zsh){:target="_blank" rel="noopener"}:
+StackOverflow [has the answer](https://web.archive.org/web/20220714213343/https://unix.stackexchange.com/questions/269825/how-can-i-get-a-variables-datatype-in-zsh){:target="_blank" rel="noopener" }:

 > You can use `t` parameter expansion flag:
 >